-Text to landline.
+Text to landline service.
 You might see or hear that and say, what does that mean?
 Why do I care?
 Most importantly, how does it help me?

-Exactly like it sounds, text to landline means that people can send SMS and MMS text messages to your landline phone number.
-Through software you’ll be able to see and respond to those messages.
-Patients will receive those messages on their mobile device as would from family or friends.
-This makes patient engagement quick and seamless.
+Exactly like it sounds, text to landline means that people can send SMS and MMS messages to your landline phone number.
+Software like OhMD allows you to see and respond to those messages.
+Patients will receive responses on their mobile device as would from family or friends.
+This makes patient engagement and communication seamless.
 If your EHR partners with OhMD, you have the option to integrate and have text conversations auto-transfer to patient medical records.

 Data from the Pew Research Center suggests that 80 percent of Americans will not pick up a phone call from an unknown number.
-Meanwhile, 98 percent of text messages are opened and read.
+Meanwhile, 98 percent of text messages are opened and read, most within the first 3 minutes.
 This means that even if patients don’t have your phone number saved, they are far more likely to engage with you if you contact them via text.

 If you are assessing how to best go about offering landline texting to patients, you have a couple of options to consider.
 First, let’s start with some technical information to set the stage for your options.